Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

+13.1.4
+-
+* B-63961 FDA: Audit Tab modifications for SAL: make changes based on comments in CR-DIST-FOREIGN-220

 13.1.3
 -
 * B-59009 FDA: Update SAL usages with distribution data from LM: fix null SalUsage when insert of post distribution usage